Uri Poliavich

 Poliavich himself formulates this even more simply and directly: “This is the blessing that we got, the opportunity that we got to change things in this world.”

-His words sound like an acknowledgment that, once a certain height has been reached, a person can no longer see the world as before: horizons expand irreversibly, and along with them grows the scale of aspirations.
+His words sound like an acknowledgment that, once a certain height has been reached, a person can no longer see the world as before — horizons can expand irreversibly, and along with them grows the scale of aspirations.